hidem1129-oss/Modular-Factory-System/Hardware/Manufacturing/README.md

 - equivalent replacement parts

 Passive components may be substituted if they match the required package size, rating, and electrical characteristics.
+For example, I use resistors from YAGEO, but you can use products from another vendor such as KOA.

 ---